 - Launch the SQL Server Database Manager.
 This application is a complete suite for various activities like; recovering SQL database, removal of encryption, password resetting, analyzing transaction log files, backup recovery, etc. Select the first module i.e. “Recover Data from Corrupt SQL Server Database”.

 - Click “Open” in order to add the SQL database.

 - Check Scan Mode as per corruption level in the database as; Quick and Advance Scan.

-- Once the scanning is completed, software will display all the data elements of databases including deleted items from table.
+- Once the scanning completes, the software will display all the data elements of databases including deleted items from the table.

-Click Export in order to export the SQL database to; Live SQL Server or SQL compatible scripts as per the requirement of investigator.
-This helps investigators to work on the same server or different server as well.
+Click Export in order to export the SQL database to; Live SQL Server or SQL compatible scripts as per the requirement of the investigator.
+This helps investigators to work on the same server or different servers as well.

-In this way, SQL Server Database Manager helps to recover SQL Server master database from corrupted state in order to analyze this database for investigation purpose.
+In this way, SQL Server Database Manager helps to recover the SQL Server master database from its corrupted state in order to analyze this database for investigation purposes.
 It has an added advantage of SQL deleted data recovery as well.